 Fan Scraping Optimization

-For extracting fan data information, I relied on keywords in the datasheet, so I could retrieve the information in the middle.
+For extracting fan data information, I wrote a scraping script relying on keywords in the datasheet, so I could retrieve the information in the middle.
 Now that all that information is stored in a spreadsheet, purchase department can send it to suppliers, negotiate prices and deliveries and so on.

 Faster selections